-- (8) directors of a company which is subject to an offer or where the directors have reason to believe a bona fide offer for their company may be imminent.
-(See also Note 5); and - (9) shareholders in a private company who sell their shares in that company in consideration for the issue of new shares in a company to which the Code applies, or who, following the re-registration of that company as a public company in connection with an initial public offering or otherwise, become shareholders in a company to which the Code applies.
+- (6) a connected adviser with its client and, if its client is acting in concert with an offeror or the offeree company, with that offeror or offeree company respectively, in each case in respect of the interests in shares of that adviser and persons controlling#, controlled by or under the same control as that adviser (except in the capacity of an exempt fund manager or an exempt principal trader); - (7) the directors of a company which is subject to an offer or where the directors have reason to believe a bona fide offer for their company may be imminent.
+(See also Note 5); - (8) a person, the person's close relatives, and the related trusts of any of them, all with each other; - (9) the close relatives of a founder of a company to which the Code applies, their close relatives, and the related trusts of any of them, all with each other; and - (10) shareholders in a private company or members of a partnership who sell their shares or interests in consideration for the issue of new shares in a company to which the Code applies, or who, in connection with an initial public offering or otherwise, become shareholders in a company to which the Code applies.